Woody Brown doesn’t look at the letter board as he allegedly spells. Mom explains this away by saying he needs to look elsewhere to maintain focus.

 The human eye is not designed for detailed peripheral vision, even at a slight angle.

-I recently read yet another story of an autistic man who communicates through a letter board, and like all the rest of these questionable stories, he possesses the verbiage skills of a professional journalist or someone with a master’s degree in English.
+I recently read yet another story of an autistic man, Woody Brown, who communicates through a letter board, and like all the rest of these questionable stories, he possesses the verbiage skills of a professional journalist or someone with a master’s degree in English.

 In these stories, the speller never has average or mediocre word useage.
-The words that are supposedly spelled out by these individuals — every single time — have the composition of someone with very advanced literary skills.
+The narrative that’s supposedly spelled out by these nonverbal individuals — every single time — has the composition of someone with very advanced literary skills.

-And, as always, someone holds the letter board before them, which opens a wide door to the possibility of the ideomotor effect: The assistant subconsciously moves the board so that the user taps the letter that the assistant thinks they’re about to tap.
+And, as always, someone holds the letter board before them, which opens the door to the possibility of the ideomotor effect: The assistant subconsciously moves the board so that the user taps the letter that the assistant thinks they’re about to tap.

-Clever Explanation for Son’s Wandering Eyes During S2C and RPM
+Clever Explanation for Woody’s Wandering Eyes During S2C and RPM

-So this particular individual’s mother has devised an ingenious explanation for why her son never keeps his eyes on the letter board, which she holds before him (but conveniently doesn’t explain why the board can’t be fastened to a small support prop to replicate the positioning or why it can’t just be set on a table or his own lap without her touching it).
+So Mary has devised an ingenious explanation for why her son never keeps his eyes on the letter board, which she holds before him (but conveniently doesn’t explain, in the article I had read, why the board can’t be fastened to a small mount to replicate the positioning or why it can’t just be set on a table or his own lap without her touching it).

-The mom wants people to believe that her son spells out the complex verbiage, and that all she does is hold the board.
+Mary wants people to believe that her son spells out complex narrative, and that all she does is hold the board.

-In one of his messages, he states that he can’t keep his eyes on the board and instead must look at two computer screens beside him, alternating his eyes between those screens, the board and even elsewhere.
+In one of Woody’s responses to the reporter in the room for the article I read, he states that he can’t keep his eyes on the board while tapping at the letters and instead must look at two computer screens beside him, alternating his eyes between those screens, the board and even elsewhere — all while simultaneously spelling out literally paragraphs.

 His reason is because otherwise, to keep his eyes on the letter board, he’d become overwhelmed and wouldn’t be able to communicate.